raspberrypilearning/get-started-pico-w/en/step_1.md

 + Use your web page to control the Raspberry Pi Pico onboard LED and to receive temperature data from it

 You will need:
-+ A Raspberry Pi Pico W and microUSB data cable
++ A Raspberry Pi Pico W and micro USB data cable
 + A computer connected to your network
 + The Thonny Python IDE